timmyb824/timothy-bryant/README.md

 # Timothy Bryant

-A website to highlight some of my skills, experiences, interests, and projects.
+A [website](https://timothybryantjr.com) to highlight some of my skills, experiences, interests, and projects.
+The site is currently hosted and deployed using [Netlify](www.netlify.com).

 ## Special Thanks ❤️